rakr/vim-one/README.md

 colorscheme one
 ```

+iTerm2 can support italic, follow the instructions given in this [blog post by Alex Pearce](https://alexpearce.me/2014/05/italics-in-iterm2-vim-tmux/).
+Make sure to read the update if you are using tmux version 2.1 or above.

+### True color support
 To benefit from the **true color** support make sure to add the following lines in your `.vimrc` or `.config/nvim/init.vim`

 ```vim